Supply Chain Management Professional Designation

 Modules deliver functional skills that emphasize the technical foundation of the profession of supply chain management in an integrated manner.
 The Modules are highly participatory, they include facilitated discussions of case studies, as well as individual and group exercises.
 Readings are drawn from current literature and are continuously updated to include leading-edge concepts.

-There are eight Modules in total.
-These include a combination of 13-week Modules and 7-week Modules.
-Modules are offered through weekly three-hour instructor-led classroom sessions or distance learning.
+There are eight modules in total.
+These include a combination of 13-week Modules and 7-Week Modules.
+Modules are offered through Synchronous Learning (Virtual Instructor Led).

 Supply Chain Management